Generic Name: estradiol (ES-tra-DYE-ol)

 - Lab tests, including physical exams and blood pressure, may be performed while you use Estraderm patch.
 You should have breast and pelvic exams, and a Pap test at least once a year.
 You should also have periodic mammograms as determined by your doctor.
 Be sure to keep all doctor and lab appointments.

-- Use Estraderm patch with caution in the ELDERLY; they may be more sensitive to its effects, especially dementia.
+- Use Estraderm patch with caution in the ELDERLY; they may be more sensitive to its effects, especially stroke and dementia.

 - PREGNANCY and BREAST-FEEDING: Do not use Estraderm patch if you are pregnant.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
 Estraderm patch may be found in breast milk.
 If you are or will be breast-feeding while you use Estraderm patch, check with your doctor.
 Discuss any possible risks to your baby.